Pass law: Early history

 The first internal passports in South Africa were introduced on 27 June 1797 by the Earl Macartney in an attempt to prevent Africans from entering the Cape Colony.
-The Cape Colony was merged with the two Afrikaners republics in Southern Africa to form the Union of South Africa in 1910.
+The Cape Colony was merged with the two Afrikaner republics in Southern Africa to form the Union of South Africa in 1910.
 By this time, versions of pass laws existed elsewhere.
 A major boost for their utilization was the rise of the mining sector from the 1880s: pass laws provided a convenient means of controlling workers' mobility and enforcing contracts.

 In 1896 the South African Republic brought in two pass laws which required Africans to carry a metal badge.
 Only those employed by a master were permitted to remain on the Rand.
 Those entering a "labour district" needed a special pass which entitled them to remain for three days.

 Summary

 Pass laws date “back to 1760 in the Cape when slaves moving between urban and rural areas were required to carry passes authorizing their travel”.
 The pass laws, “had entitled police at any time to demand that Africans show them a properly endorsed document or face arrest”, hindering their freedom of movement.
 This meant that it restricted where they could live, which in turn then “tied them to their white employers, underpinning a system of cheap labor and humiliating subjection”.
 Their implementation over time arose from two contradictory needs.
-The white population in South Africa utilized these laws as “an ‘exclusionary’ need to obtain political security by controlling and policing the number of Africans in “white” areas, and an ‘inclusionary’ need to ensure a supply of cheap labor within these areas”.
+The white population in South Africa utilised these laws as “an 'exclusionary' need to obtain political security by controlling and policing the number of Africans in “white” areas, and an 'inclusionary' need to ensure a supply of cheap labor within these areas”.
 The legislation and practices associated with the pass laws have changed over time.